- College of Arts & Sciences

 - Campus Ministry

 - Moreau Center for Service & Leadership

 - Recreational Services

 - Shepard Freshman Resource Center

 Performing Artists are amazing people.
 At the University of Portland we teach performing artists who are highly educated, highly creative, highly passionate and highly driven human beings.
 We teach performing artists who are thrilled to work as a team and colleague, create to their greatest ability and capacity, take criticism boldly and graciously, and grow with confidence and grace everyday.
 At UP we teach performing artists to be excellent creators, communicators, and thinkers.
 We teach artists.

-The Drama Program at the University of Portland is a strong liberal arts theatre training program with an emphasis in comprehensive learning in theatre arts.
-We are committed to our small class sizes, the individual training for each student, and the focus of our program is to create an accomplished theatre artist.
+The Theater Program at the University of Portland is a strong liberal arts theater training program with an emphasis in comprehensive learning in theater arts.
+We are committed to our small class sizes, the individual training for each student, and the focus of our program is to create an accomplished theater artist.
 We are known for the excellence of our productions and of our students in both regional and national American College Theatre Festival competitions sponsored by the Kennedy Center.
 We have had several undergraduate actors, designers and stage managers win in our region and compete in Washington DC in the last 8 years.

 "The best thing I took away from my four years in Mago Hunt was an appreciation for every aspect - technical and artistic - of making theater.
 Now that I'm working as both an actor and producer, my understanding of what happens on both sides of the camera (or curtain) gives me greater authority on set."